 - Approach your local municipality about including native landscape plantings in municipal by-laws and municipal planting projects.

 - If you see a priority invasive species you can send a report to the province-wide Early Detection and Rapid Response Network.
-You can also notify Conservation Halton: please complete an invasive species reporting form or please send an e-mail to Brenda Van Ryswyk.
+You can also notify Conservation Halton so we can add it to our mapping: please send an e-mail to Brenda Van Ryswyk.

 Some of these tips and information come from Conservation Halton’s Landscaping and Tree Preservation Guidelines.
 While the guidelines were developed to be used by landscape architects and other practitioners who prepare landscaping, restoration, or tree preservation plans for submission to Conservation Halton, they are available to anyone with an interest in learning more about some of the woody and herbaceous (green, leafy) plants that are and are not appropriate in the area.

 - Learn how you can optimize your garden for local butterflies and wildlife by using native plants;